seanaujong/software-engineering-prep/OPTIONAL.md

 These interesting resources serve to further round out your education.

+## 🤬 Teach Yourself CS

+[Teach Yourself Computer Science](https://teachyourselfcs.com/) is a website that suggests 9 resources to learn computer science.
+It's meant for people who know how to program already.

 ## 🤔 Robert Nystrom

 Robert Nystrom is the author of two free online books that can help you become a better software engineer: